-This is pretty amazing because, once these steps are completed, we are just one vote at city council away from Toronto adopting ranked ballots for its municipal elections.
+This is a momentous development because, once these steps are completed, we are just one vote at city council away from Toronto adopting ranked ballots for its municipal elections.

 But it also means that those of us who support ranked ballots have our work cut out for us.
 While we managed to win this most recent vote, councillors were actually only voting on whether to gather information about ranked ballots and consult the public.
 Now we need to mobilize so that once these consultations begin, each and every councillor hears loud and clear just how strong public support for ranked ballots really is.
 We need your help to make that happen.

 Consultations were meant to have taken place over the course of summer 2020.
 As with so many other things, the COVID-19 pandemic has turned these plans upside down and delayed their start.
 This pandemic represents a severe crisis for many Torontonians, including many RaBIT volunteers and supports.
 Consequently, our work has slowed down significantly in the past few months as many of us have focused on overcoming our own challenges and helping family, friends, and neighbours in need.